 Learning Objectives

-3. Distinguish biological evolution of populations from changes to individual organisms over a lifetime.
+- Distinguish biological evolution of populations from changes to individual organisms within their lifetimes

 Life on Earth

+In the earlier reading, we touched on evolution by natural selection and evolution by mutation.
 Because the definition of evolution is change in the heritable characteristics of a population over generations, evolution can occur by means other than natural selection.
 Evolution can also occur via random processes, especially in small populations, where the frequency of some heritable traits may rise or fall just by chance.
-We will discuss these mechanisms of evolution in a future class session.
+We will discuss these mechanisms of evolution in a future reading.

 The video below defines and gives examples of biological evolution, and ends with a teaser about the role of natural selection in biological evolution.

-Evolution is a theory, not just a hypothesis
+Evolution is a theory, not merely a hypothesis

 A few key lines of supporting evidence:

-• a common biochemistry for all life on Earth – the same amino acids, the same biological building blocks, the same genetic code
+- a common biochemistry for all life on Earth – the same amino acids that share the same chirality, the same biological building blocks, the same genetic code

 The video below highlights some of this key supporting evidence in the context of the evolution of whales: